Your patient record

 Read more about mynexuzhealth below.

-• Your doctor can access your patient record via nexuzhealth consultation
+• Your general practitioner can access your patient record via nexuzhealth consult

-• During your hospitalization, you can request a transcript from the treating physician and/or their secretary.
+• During your stay in our hospital, you can request a transcript from your attending doctor and/or their secretary.

-• After your hospitalization, you can visit our ombudsman service to request a hard copy transcript.
+• After your hospitalisation, you can visit our ombudsman service to request a hard copy transcript.

 Consult your file via mynexuzhealth

 Nexuzhealth is a medical partnership between a number of Flemish hospitals whereby your patient record is shared with all your healthcare providers at these hospitals.
-A current overview of all partners can be found at www.nexuzhealth.be/partners.
+A current overview of all partners can be found at Affiliated healthcare institutions (nexuzhealth.com).
 This means that your healthcare providers can securely access your file within these nexuzhealth hospitals.

 Mynexuzhealth is a secure web application and app for patients of all these partners that allows you to access your medical record.